Tips for Taking Kids to Disney World

 If you’re like my dad, you teach your children life lessons through maxims and colloquialisms.
 A popular one is always “the early bird gets the worm.”
 A trip to Walt Disney World is a great time to really hammer this one home.
 (Okay, maybe not in the sense that the trip is really the time for teaching them life lessons, but you should follow it on the trip.)

-Don’t expect to stick to these plans if you have small children.
-They may become tired, irritated, or they may spontaneously see something they really, really want to do.
+Do NOT expect to stick to these plans if you have small children.
+Use those as a broad strokes outline, not as a strict schedule.
+Kids may become tired, irritated, or they may spontaneously see something they really, really want to do.
 We’re not suggesting that you should always let kids call the shots, but at Walt Disney World…there are a lot of circumstances where you should let kids call the shots.

 This was advice multiple parents shared with us, and the recurring theme of this advice was that it’s important to slow down and not over-plan.
-Jennifer D. puts it rather succinctly: “Be patient and don’t over plan.
-Younger kids will go at their own pace.”
-Sharlene M. expands upon this a bit, advising: “The youngest member of your group is always going to determine your touring style.
+Sharlene M. said this: “The youngest member of your group is always going to determine your touring style.
 Slow down, take a nap, and keep them on as close to their normal schedule as possible, especially for meals.
 You will have a better trip and everyone else will too.
 A melt down is no fun for anyone.”

 Midday breaks are another popular recommendation, and these are something we advise taking advantage of for both parents and non-parents.
 The middle of the day is not only the busiest time at the parks, but it’s the hottest, too!
 A midday break allows you to return for nighttime fun, so definitely leave the park during the middle of the day.